Skip to main content

 Terminal 1

-Terminal 1, along with Terminals 2 and 3, forms part of the so-called North Terminals.
-It mainly handles domestic flights and is the base of operations for Southwest Airlines.
+Terminal 1, together with Terminals 2 and 3, forms part of the so‑called North Terminals and mainly handles domestic flights, serving as Southwest Airlines’ base at LAX.

 Levels

-Check-in counters.
-Processes domestic and international flights.
-Passengers on the latter will be transferred by shuttle bus to Terminal B. Boarding gates 9 to 18B.
+Check‑in counters.
+Handles both domestic and international flights.
+Passengers on international services are often bussed to Terminal B according to airline procedures.
+Gates 9 to 18B.
 SEE AIRLINES

 Services